gokullan/documents/vi_notes.markdown

   - Use vim-plug and the `release` branch
   - Update Node path if needed (`g:coc_node_path`)
   - [List of extensions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions)
+  - For key mappings in lua, see [here](https://github.com/neoclide/coc.nvim/discussions/3776)

 -  Viewing Variables
    -    `:set all`